DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

 3. Make a note of the secret name so that you can set it for the **image.pullSecrets** parameter when you run a helm install of your containers.
 The **image.repository** parameter is later set to *cp.icr.io/cp/cp4a/odm*.

-### Create secrets to configure ODM with Azure AD
+### Create secrets to configure ODM with Microsoft Entra ID

-1. Create a secret with the Azure AD Server certificate.
+1. Create a secret with the Microsoft Entra ID Server certificate.

-    To allow ODM services to access the Azure AD Server, it is mandatory to provide the Azure AD Server certificate.
+    To allow ODM services to access the Microsoft Entra ID Server, it is mandatory to provide the Microsoft Entra ID Server certificate.
     You can create the secret as follows:

     ```shell